pivotal/docs-tap/scst-scan/observing.hbs.md

 #### <a id="reporting-wrong-blob-url"></a> Blob Source Scan is reporting wrong source URL

-A Source Scan for a blob artifact can result in reporting in the `status.artifact` and `status.compliantArtifact` the wrong URL for the resource, passing the remote SSH URL instead of the cluster local fluxcd one.
+A Source Scan for a blob artifact can cause reporting in the `status.artifact` and `status.compliantArtifact` the wrong URL for the resource, passing the remote SSH URL instead of the cluster local fluxcd one.
 One symptom of this issue is the `image-builder` failing with a `ssh:// is an unsupported protocol` error message.

 You can confirm you're having this problem by running a `kubectl describe` in the affected resource and comparing the `spec.blob.url` value against the `status.artifact.blob.url` and see if they are different URLs.
 For example: